Introduction

 The Source of His Sermons

-Paul had started out steeped in the Old Testament, was Jewish to his core, and was out trying to wipe out all of Christianity.
-Then he met Jesus on the Damascus road, was filled with the Holy Spirit shortly afterwards, and those encounters changed his life completely.
+Saul had started out steeped in the Old Testament, was Jewish to his core, and was out trying to wipe out all of Christianity.
+Then he met Jesus on the Damascus road, was filled with the Holy Spirit shortly afterwards, and those encounters changed his life completely, along with his name

 Although he was an expert on the Old Testament, there wasn't anyone to teach him about Christianity.
 He was able to see how Jesus was the culmination of all prophecy about the messiah in the Old Testament, but he received the truth to teach and the words to say from Jesus via the Holy Spirit.
 Just like Peter in defending himself against the charges in front of the Jewish leaders, Paul relied on the Holy Spirit for guidance in speech and where to go and what to do (Acts 1:8 was key for both).